 Corn shoots need very few materials to grow, which is great for small spaces and budgets.
 Here’s everything you need for growing popcorn microgreens.

-- Seeds: Any variety of corn or popcorn seed will do, but our favorites are these Golden Bantam corn seeds from True Leaf Market
+- Seeds: Any variety of corn or popcorn seed will do, but our favorites are these Golden Bantam corn seeds from True Leaf Market, or Double Standard from San Diego Seed Co.

 - Containers: You’ll need at least two growing trays, with drainage holes